Joanna Masel

 Principal Investigator

-I am interested in lots of different stuff, please browse the research links and publications!
+I am interested in lots of different stuff, please browse the research links and my publications!
 I don’t run a wet lab, so all these projects involve mathematics, simulations, downloading and analyzing pre-existing data, or all of the above.
 I try to work on systems where theoretical models can give insights that just wouldn’t be available any other way, and then to link these models to data.
 This means we often approach existing datasets with questions and hypotheses that other people aren't thinking about.

 I am a Professor in the department of Ecology & Evolutionary Biology, and am a member of Graduate Interdisciplinary Programs (GIDP) in Applied Math, Genetics, and Statistics, the Biochemistry and Cellular Molecular Biology graduate program, and the Astrobiology minor.
 I am also a member of the BIO5 Institute.